User Policy for Technological Resources

 IT User Policy

 The purpose of this policy is to ensure that all users understand their privileges and responsibilities in relation to the computer, network, and Internet resources provided by the seminary.
-The provisions of this policy, where not specifically noted, apply to all classes of users (i.e. employee and students).
-This document must be read and acknowledgment statement signed in order for privileges to be granted.
+Use of these resources signifies your understanding of, and agreement to, this policy.

 Public Access Workstations